How to Care for Cast Iron Cookware

 Use Enough Fat

 When using cast iron cookware, you must use fat to cook.
 Whether that is butter, olive oil, coconut oil, or lard.
 It doesn’t matter.
 What does matter is using a decent amount for the food when cooking.
-If you try to cook eggs with no butter or oil of any sort if your pan is properly seasoned it might not stick on the first attempt however, if you continue to cook without any fat in the pan it will begin sticking and you will need to re-season your pan in the oven.
+If you try to cook eggs with no butter or oil of any sort if your pan is properly seasoned it might not stick on the first attempt however, if you continue to cook without any fat in the pan it will begin sticking and you will need to re-season your pan in the oven or at the very least on the stovetop.

 What To Do When Your Done Cooking

 This is important.
 Do not soak your pan in water as it will rust.
 Instead, I let mine cool down after cooking.
-Once it’s tolerable, I take it and scrub it out with only hot water and a scrub brush.
-But I don’t use soap, just hot water.
-I know some people do use soap, but I don’t as my water gets piping hot in my house and I find that sufficient enough to clean the pan.
-Using soap is not recommended when cleaning your cast iron cookware.
+Once it’s tolerable, I take it and scrub it out with only hot water and a scrub brush to scrub off any food residue.
+I don’t use soap, just hot water.
+I know some people do use soap, I would suggest a mild dish soap if you opt for it.

 scrubbing a pan